VEZY/Plant_watering/README.md

 ## Acknowledgements

-I would like to acknowledge my wonderful partner that let me do this during the weekends !
-And of course all the makers that made the project possible, such as @shurillu for the super [`CTBot`](https://github.com/shurillu/CTBot) library!
+I would like to acknowledge my wonderful partner that let me do this during the weekends!
+And of course all the makers that made the project possible, such as @shurillu for the super [`CTBot`](https://github.com/shurillu/CTBot) library, EstebanP27 for his [tutorial]((https://www.instructables.com/id/Smart-Plant-Watering-Using-ThingSpeaks-and-Powered/)) from which I learned a lot for this project!
+I would also like to thanks [svgrepo](https://www.svgrepo.com) from which I used SVGs as a basis for the logo.